 Here are the key steps you should incorporate into your sales process:

 - Determine how much revenue you need to support your lifestyle.
 This “paying yourself first” or “profit first” approach will change your mindset and help you build a business model that’s profitable and sustainable.
 For example, you’ll know how many sales you need and how to price your offerings.

 - Build rapport with your potential clients.
 The more they trust you, the more likely they’ll buy from you.
 Block out enough time for the initial consultations to get to know your client.
 Find common interests to build a connection to accelerate the “like, know, and trust” factor.

 - Ask open-ended questions and listen attentively to find out what your clients really want and need.
 This allows you to respond with genuine care and empathy.
 Also, use your clients’ exact words when you describe your offerings to effectively demonstrate how your products can change their current situation.
 By repeating what your client says, it shows that you are listening.

 - Match your products and services to your clients’ goals and focus on how your offerings can solve their problems.
 Be confident when making your recommendations — your clients come to you because they believe that you’re the expert that will guide them to win the day!

 - Ask for the sale!
 If you follow the steps above to build rapport and listen attentively, the conversation will transition smoothly into asking for the sale.
 Remember, sales are vital to your business — if you don’t have sales, you don’t have a business.
 Have confidence when asking for the sale.
 When we sell passively, we communicate a lack of belief in our products and services.
 If we don’t clearly ask for the sale, the client senses weakness.

 Improving your sales process is just one way to solve your business’s big problem.
 There are several other areas of your business that may need attention.

-Learn how to identify the biggest problem in your business and take serious action by joining us for a live class with Mike Michalowicz.
+Learn how to identify the biggest problem in your business and take serious action by registering for the Profit First Masterclass with Mike Michalowicz.